Constructing Raised Bed Gardens from Planks

 - Let the bed settle for a few days before planting

 Congratulations on building a raised bed!
-See, constructing raised bed gardens isn't too difficult.
+See,

-some vertical supports like a tomato
+like a tomato trellis.